Tearran/ITW_TCG/README.md

 # Defeat

-When a Habitat Card loses a Challenge and is placed into the Compost pile.
+When a Flora/Fauna Card loses a Challenge and is placed into the Compost pile.

 ---

 # Discard

 To move a card from a player's hand to the Compost pile.

-Discarding is different from defeating a Habitat Card.

 ---